 If the installer appears to be frozen, check the Windows Task Manager.
 Make sure that it is not due to not having enough resources allocated to the server.
 You can see the CentreStack's minimum requirements on this page: https://www.centrestack.com/QuickStartGuide.
 Otherwise, leave it alone until it completes.
 Sometimes it is normal for it to appear like it is frozen for a few minutes.

 When you run the installer on a server that previously had CentreStack at one point, the option to install CentreStack with the default MS SQL Express (all-in-one) might be grayed out.
-Similar to the error 101 mentioned above, you will need to uninstall the MS SQL entries from the Windows Control Panel and reboot the computer prior to running the CentreStack installer again (if you don't want to install CentreStack on a custom/separate database).
+Similar to the error 101 mentioned above, you can uninstall the MS SQL entries from the Windows Control Panel and reboot the computer prior to running the CentreStack installer again (if you don't want to install CentreStack on a custom/separate database).
 When you uninstall the SQL Server with the "Remove SQL Server" utility, make sure to remove the CentreStack database from under the Removal Rules.

-Finally, if you run the installer on a server that already has an instance of CentreStack, and the upgrade process finishes without any errors without changing anything, this is usually because there is another folder somewhere within the C:\Program Files (x86) folder that contains copies of the CentreStack folders/files.
+Finally, if you run the installer on a server that already has an instance of CentreStack, and the upgrade process finishes without any errors without installing anything, this is usually because there is another folder somewhere within the C:\Program Files (x86) folder that contains copies of the CentreStack folders/files.
 Some users will attempt to create backup folders of the CentreStack installation directory prior to an upgrade, but this will cause the installer to get confused and fail silently.
 To prevent this, simply create your backup folders somewhere outside of the Program Files folder and run the installer again.

 Please report any other errors or installation problems to firstname.lastname@example.org.